eunos-1128/openstructure/examples/scoring/README.md

-For complete documentation on using Singularity with OpenStructure, [click here](https://git.scicore.unibas.ch/schwede/openstructure/tree/master/singularity). his section provides a quick-start guide to help you get up and running with scoring using Singularity.
+For complete documentation on using Singularity with OpenStructure, [click here](https://git.scicore.unibas.ch/schwede/openstructure/tree/master/singularity).
+This section provides a quick-start guide to help you get up and running with scoring using Singularity.

 Building the singularity container requires root permissions: